Adamcake/Bolt/app/README.md

 Styling for the app is done with [tailwindcss](https://tailwindcss.com/).

 -   Installation
-    -   Running `bun install` within this directory will install it as a dev dependancy.
+    -   Running `bun install` within this directory will install it as a dev dependency.
     -   It can be used with `bunx`.
     -   Or as a standalone executable.
 Get the binary for your OS [here](https://github.com/tailwindlabs/tailwindcss/releases)
 -   Usage
     -   Be sure to run tailwind in the same directory as the 'tailwind.config.js'.
     -   To use while developing, you will likely want to watch for css changes, here is an example:
         `bunx tailwindcss -i src/assets/input.css -o src/assets/output.css --watch`
--   Optimizing for production
+-   Optimising for production
     -   To minify the 'output.css', use this:
         `bunx tailwindcss -o src/assets/output.css --minify`